johann2/luminance-rs/docs/design/luminance-1.0.md

 ## Context & Problems

-[luminance] is a graphics library that tacles the problem of common graphics APIs and more especially [OpenGL].
+[luminance] is a graphics library that tackles the problem of common graphics APIs and more especially [OpenGL].
 Those APIs suffer from a set of problems that are not trivially removed:

   - Most build upon the C programming language, which is an unsafe, low-level systems programming